BHMA Journal Advisory Board

 Dr William House

-Dr William House is general practitioner interested in understanding health and illness in non-medical ways, especially philosophy and the arts.
-He does research into holistic care, teaches at the University of Bristol Medical School, is a Trustee of the BHMA, and writes absurd plays.
+Dr William House is a retired general practitioner interested in understanding health and illness in non-medical ways, especially philosophy and the arts.
+He is founder and chair of an experimental community development organization near Bath UK, is Chair of the BHMA, member of the Council of the South West Clinical Senate and writes absurd plays.

 Dr Kim A Jobst

 Dr Kim A Jobst is Visiting Professor in Healthcare and Integrated Medicine at the School of Healthcare, Oxford Brookes University, Physician and Medical Homoeopath at the Glasgow and Hereford Nuffield Hospitals, and at The Diagnostic Clinic in London.
 Kim is Editor-in-Chief of the Journal of Alternative and Complementary Medicine: Research on Paradigm, Practice and Policy, and was a founding member of the Council of The Prince of Wales's Foundation for Integrated Health.

 Dr Frank Keating is a Senior Research Fellow at the Sainsbury Centre for Mental Health and is a member of the Breaking Circles of Fear implementation team.
 He leads on research and evaluation to improve mental health services for African and Caribbean communities.
 Frank is an advisor to National Mind and a member of the executive board of the TransCultural Psychiatry Society (UK).

 David Lorimer is project director of the Scientific and Medical Network.
 He is vice-president of the Swedenborg Society and the Horizon Foundation (The International Association for Near-Death Studies UK).
 He is Chair of Wrekin Trust, a charity concerned with adult education, and of the All Hallows House Foundation, concerned with holistic health.
 He is also a member of the International Futures Forum.
 His book on the ideas and work of the Prince of Wales - Radical Prince - was published in November 2003.